subratcall/msdataworkshop/README.md

        - cleanup...
        - `k delete deployment oraclelinux77-hpa-demo -n msdataworkshop`
        - `k delete hpa oraclelinux77-hpa-demo -n msdataworkshop`
+   - If any changes are made to src code or deployment, simply run `./build.sh ; ./redeploy.sh` to rebuild and redeploy

 Task 13 (Tracing)
+   - If any changes are made to src code or deployment, simply run `./build.sh ; ./redeploy.sh` to rebuild and redeploy

 Future here to end...